fhdm-dev/scoppy/Install.md

 Attach one probe (wire) to GPIO26 of the Pico and the other to ground.
 This will allow you to measure signals between 0V and 3.3V.
 Of course the signal voltage should be within the allowed range of the ADC pins of the RP2040.
 See section 5.2.3 of the RP2040 Datasheet for more information.

 ## Measuring different voltage ranges (optional)
-To measure different voltage ranges (eg. -5V to +5V or 0V to 0.1V etc) you will need to add additional circuitry between the probes and the ADC of the Pico to attenuate/amplify the signal and/or provide an appropriate voltage offset (More information and examples will be provided in the near future).
+To measure different voltage ranges (eg. -5V to +5V or 0V to 0.1V etc) you will need to add additional circuitry between the probes and the ADC of the Pico to attenuate/amplify the signal and/or provide an appropriate voltage offset (more information and examples will be provided in the near future).

 If you decide to add an analog frontend, the Scoppy app needs to be configured so that it will display the correct voltage.
 You do this by tapping on the Channel badge at the bottom of the screen, tap Settings and then Voltage ranges.
 Repeat this for each channel.
 Support for multiple voltage ranges is coming soon.